What is SAntivirus?

-Thus, it is mandatory that you completely examine the EULA as well as installation milestones during the setup process of any kind of cost-free program downloaded on the internet.
+Thus, it is mandatory that you completely examine the EULA as well as installation milestones during the setup process of any cost-free program downloaded on the internet.

 UPD 14.04.2020.
-After collecting all the required data, we got a quite strict statistic.
-The most popular type of software, that is used as satellite for SAntivirus, is old software that is already not supported by its developer.
-Also, it may be old versions or still actual and supported program, that is used by someone who has a weak PC, or just don’t want to get used to the new user interface.
+After collecting all the required data, we got quite strict statistics.
+The most popular type of software used as a satellite for SAntivirus is old software that is already not supported by its developer.
+Also, it may be old versions or still actual and supported programs used by someone who has a weak PC or doesn’t want to get used to the new user interface.
 As an example – old AutoCAD versions or Adobe Photoshop 3.0.
-Usually, such programs can be freeware, but in “Advanced” installation option you will find a full pack of different PUPs, including SAntivirus.
+Usually, such programs can be freeware, but in the “Advanced” installation option, you will find a full pack of different PUPs, including SAntivirus.

-Another popular source of SAntivirus are torrent-downloaded games, that was been pirated and supposed to launch with the separate launcher, that is created to bypass license checking procedure.
-Usually, at the last step of installation SAntivirus is offered to install, and users are clicking “I agree” or “Continue”, without checking what they are offered.
-It can be a malicious joke if SAntivirus will then block this game, with reference to possible vulnerabilities this game may have.
+Another popular source of SAntivirus is torrent-downloaded games that were being pirated and supposed to launch with a separate launcher created to bypass the license checking procedure.
+Usually, at the last step of the installation, SAntivirus is offered to install, and users are clicking “I agree” or “Continue”, without checking what they are offered.
+It can be a malicious joke if SAntivirus will block this game, about possible vulnerabilities this game may have.

 If you have a choice, select the “Advanced” or “Custom” installation.
-You need use this option to prevent unapproved setups, because usually in “Custom/Advanced setup” window user can see all elements of programs and list of programs at all that would be installed.
+It would be best if you used this option to prevent unapproved setups because usually, in the “Custom/Advanced setup” window, users can see all elements of programs and a list of programs at all that would be installed.

-In case the license agreement or the setup wizard shows that some toolbar or other adware is recommended, it is necessary you to cancel the entire installation immediately to keep your Windows safe.
+In case the license agreement or the setup wizard shows that some toolbar or other adware is recommended, you must cancel the entire installation immediately to keep your Windows safe.

 Even though SAntivirus might have the ability to take care of some bugs, we need to consider that the reality is that this antivirus parody marks some surely risk-free items as malicious or unwanted and afterward instructs you to make a payment to delete them.

-Another reason for SAntivirus avoiding is a users’ compliance with ransomware that is distributed in the pack with this wannabe-antivirus.
-It’s supposed that ransomware could be injected from another source, but the statistic says that the majority of SAntivirus appearances caused a further ransomware attack.
+Another reason for SAntivirus avoiding is a users’ compliance with ransomware distributed in the pack with this wannabe-antivirus.
+It’s supposed that ransomware could be injected from another source, but the statistic says that most SAntivirus appearances caused a further ransomware attack.

 I would rather not recommend you to use SAntivirus tool.